Steve, I'm sure you're listening to this:

 In the room in which I teach, a message on the remote control keypad tells me to wait "whilst the projector warms up."

-American Heritage Dictionary notes that this archaic word is "mostly British" in usage.
+Not surprisingly, the American Heritage Dictionary notes that this archaic word is "mostly British" in usage.
 Use of "whilst" in the US would produce, I think, snickering if not outright laughter.

 It is impossible to conceive of an American using this in conversation or in print.
 If he did, he would have no friends.
 To my ear it sounds pretentious--sounds like something a Pythonesque contestant in an "Upper Class Twit of the Year" contest might utter.

 It is snowing today in London.
-As soon as the sun comes up I intend to go out
+As soon as the sun comes up I intend to go out amongst my fellow Londoners.

 (2) On British television a week ago an advert for the Korean car manufacturer caught my attention because the very British announcer pronounced the name "High-an-die."
 It made me wonder if I had been pronouncing the name wrong all these years.